Employer of Record

 Working Hours

-In Costa Rica, working days are divided into day shifts and night shifts, each with specified maximum hours for a standard work week:
+In Costa Rica, working days are divided into day shifts and night shifts, with the mixed shift combining elements of both:

 • Night Shift Spanning from 7:00 p.m. to 5:00 a.m., permitting 6 hours per day and a total of 36 hours per week.

-• Mixed Shift Involving both day and night hours, either from noon to 10:30 p.m. or from 1:30 a.m. to noon, with a duration of 7 hours per day and a total of 42 hours per week.
+• Mixed Shift Involving both day and night hours, generally allowing 7 hours per day and a total of 42 hours per week.
+If the shift exceeds 3.5 hours after 7:00 p.m. or before 5:00 a.m., it is treated as a night shift.

 Probation Period

-The probationary period in Costa Rica is three months, as indicated by the provisions of the Labour Code.
-During this period, an indefinite-term contract can be terminated without notice or payment in lieu of notice.
+The probationary period in Costa Rica is generally three months.
+During this period, an indefinite-term contract can usually be terminated without notice or payment in lieu of notice.
 This three-month probation also applies to domestic workers.

 For employment periods exceeding three months but less than six months, a one-week notice period is required.
 If the employment duration is over six months but less than one year, a two-week notice period is mandated.
 In cases of employment lasting one year or more, a one-month notice is obligatory.
 The notice should be provided in writing, but in the case of a verbal contract, the employer can give verbal notice in the presence of two witnesses.
 Failure to give the required notice necessitates payment in lieu of notice, equivalent to the salary the employee would have earned during the notice period.